 - Courses cannot be practical (“how to”) and/or skill-based such as public speaking, media designing, journalism, photography, sports, etc.

 - Courses cannot be applicable toward the fulfillment of the host university’s certificates and/or diplomas, including personal and professional development programs.

 - Courses must meet the Faculty of Arts Transfer Credit Policy.

-Note re Online Courses: online courses can only be approved as electives, and only 6 elective credits are allowed for online courses in the Faculty of Arts.
+Note regarding Online Courses: Online courses can only be approved as electives, and only 6 elective credits are allowed for online courses in the Faculty of Arts.
 For a proposed online course, students must get the course evaluated and approved for McGill equivalencies by a corresponding McGill department on the "Minerva Course Approval and Transfer Credit Form" concurrently with the "Minerva Study Away" application.
-If a department determines that the course does not meet a correspondence, the student should then consult directly with their Faculty office, who will review and if approved, assign generic equivalencies and transfer credits in consultation with the Associate Dean.
+If a department determines that the course does not meet a correspondence, the student should then consult directly with their Faculty office who will review and, if approved, assign generic equivalencies and transfer credits in consultation with the Associate Dean.
 If the department does deem the proposed course appropriate for transfer credit based on its academic content, then the student must request final approval from the Associate Dean in the Faculty of Arts for online courses.
 (IUT: Inter-University Transfer process is only for Quebec universities)